clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 Set up a nginx web server for mixer
 ===================================
-..
-TODO Review/test (against camp, current doc, How to Clear)

 A web server is needed to host your update content.
 In this example, we use the nginx web server, which comes with |CL|.